Code-Institute-Submissions/User-Centric-Frontend-Development-Milestone-Project-20/ms1git_dir/README.md

 [logo]: img src="../ms1git_dir/assets/imgs/onlinelogomaker-032620-1341-4890.svg"  "Logo Title Text 2"
 # An Eco-friendly cycling club.

+## Demo responsive image display

+This is a demo to show how the site is responsive across different browsers [Link](https://www.linkedin.com/learning/css-page-layouts-2012/page-design-workflow?u=43268076)

 ## Introduction
 This is a project to design a website for a cycling club.
 The fact that it is trying to encourage eco-friendly cycling.
 The requirements for the site was looked into and used to come up with user stories, which were created to direct the direction of the tasks for the development process.
 A gantt chart and site map could be a nice possible process to map the design process.
 However it was not possible at this stage due to the limited time the designer had.
 The purpose is to attract interest and more visitors to use the services and contribute on making the activities used by users inland and outland.